ericspod/DicomBrowser/README.md

 docker run -ti --rm --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" dicombrowser
 ```

+Running `xhost +local:docker` may be necessary to add permissions and allow the container to access the X network ports.

 ## Authors

 DicomBrowser is developed and maintained by Eric Kerfoot <eric.kerfoot@kcl.ac.uk>.